drwhut/tabletop-club/README.md

 # OpenTabletop
-An open-source platform for playing tabletop games in a 3D environment, made with the Godot Engine!
+An open-source platform for playing tabletop games in a physics-based 3D environment for Windows, macOS and Linux!
+Made with the Godot Engine.

 ## Compiling